sagemath/sagewiki_to_gh-2022-10-10/Days9Projects.md

  * ''Olesya Peshko'': '''Intensity-based Image Segmentation Tool''' A simple segmentation tool which shows regions of the image (represented by a 2D or 3D matrix of pixel/voxel intensity values) in different colours for easy visualization of the structures shown in the image.

  * ''Drew Chorney": '''Fundamental Domains of Congruence Subgroups and an Animation of a Geodesic :'''Some Geodesic's on the identification space of a fundamental domain for PSL(2,Z) in jyscript.
 And visualization of fundamental domains for congruence subgroups using SAGE.

+* ''Véronique Sangin-Gagnon": '''Triangle Hyperbolic Group'''Graphics that show the representation of a hyperbolic group.